1981–82 NFL playoffs: NFC: San Francisco 49ers 28, Dallas Cowboys 27

-One minute into the fourth quarter, Septién kicked a 22-yard field goal that cut the deficit to 21-20.
+One minute into the fourth quarter, Septién kicked a 22-yard field goal that cut the deficit to 21–20.
 Then Walls recovered a fumble from running back Walt Easley at midfield to set up White's 21-yard touchdown pass to tight end Doug Cosbie, giving Dallas a 27–21 advantage.
 Things got even better for Dallas when Walls recorded his second interception from Montana on the next drive at the Cowboys 27.
-Dallas managed to pick up a few first downs, but was forced to punt, and White's kick gave San Francisco the ball at their own 11 with 4:54 left in the game.
+Dallas managed to pick up a few first downs, but was forced to punt, and White's kick gave San Francisco the ball at its own 11 with 4:54 left in the game.

 Montana subsequently led the 49ers 83 yards to the Dallas 6-yard line.
 Elliott rushed four times for 30 yards on the drive, while Solomon also made a big impact, catching two passes for 18 yards and rushing for 15 on a wide receiver reverse.
 Facing third down and 3 on the Cowboys 6 with 58 seconds left, Montana threw a high pass that Clark just managed to break ahead of Walls and reach in the air for the game-winning touchdown reception.
 Other contributors on the final 89-yard drive that led to the play now referred to as “The Catch” included Freddie Solomon (WR), Lenvil Elliott (RB), Earl Cooper (FB), Mike Wilson, Charle Young (TE), Dan Audick (LT), John Ayers (LG), Fred Quillan (C), Randy Cross (RG), and Keith Fahnhorst (RT).

 However, the Cowboys needed only a field goal to win, and still had enough time left in the game for one last drive.
 White threw a completion to Drew Pearson that almost went for a touchdown, but 49ers corner Eric Wright made a key tackle by getting one hand inside Pearson's jersey and dragging him down.
 One play later, Pillers sacked White, forcing a fumble that was recovered by Stuckey, and the 49ers had their victory.
 Clark finished the game with eight receptions for 120 yards and two touchdowns.
 Dallas defensive back Everson Walls intercepted two passes and recovered a fumble, though he had the misfortune of being assigned to cover Clark on "the catch" play.
 San Francisco won despite losing six turnovers.

 This was the fourth postseason meeting between the Cowboys and 49ers.
 Dallas won all three previous meetings.